Thank you for caring about kids in foster care.

-Yes, but they can’t spank them because many of the kids have experienced trauma, and physical discipline can feel like abuse.
+Yes, but corporal punishment, including spanking, is prohibited because many of the kids have experienced trauma, and physical discipline can feel like abuse.
 Foster parents are equipped to give non-physical consequences and positive discipline.
 The approach to disciplining (teaching) children can include talking with the child about the situation, positive reinforcement, giving choices, guiding the child to solve his or her own problem, diversion, separation from the problem situation and withholding of privileges.

 Are foster parents paid to care for children and youth placed in their homes?

 Foster parents receive a monthly stipend to offset the costs of food, shelter, clothing and related expenses.
 Rates vary based on the child’s age and the level of care required.
 Foster parent reimbursements are not considered taxable income.